utsaslab/optfs/README.md

 #### Caveats

-This version of the code provides only *eventual durability*: every fsync() call behaves likes an osync().
+This version of the code provides only *eventual durability*: every OptFS (ext4bf) fsync() call behaves likes an osync().
+Therefore, any unmodified application running on ext4bf behaves as if every fsync() was replaced by an osync().
+This allows you to take any application and run it on OptFS to determine the maximum performance you could potentially get.

 Note that the code is provided "as is": compiling and running the code will require some tweaking based on the operating system environment.
 The file